anandvegaraju/FusionPasswordManager/README.md

 # FusionPasswordManager
-A convenient and simple tool that allows you to update passwords of several user accounts in one go
+A convenient and simple tool that allows you to update passwords of several user accounts in one go.
+Works for Oracle Fusion Cloud applications.

 # Steps